ocripps24/CV/README.md

 Working in Investor Relations gave me solid grounding in several key professional areas, managing high-stakes projects with C-suite level stakeholders and working efficiently under pressure.
 I also had the opportunity to manage several creative and technical projects further feeding my love for and interest in working in tech.

-I'm excited to join company delivering exciting projects with intelligent design that I can bring my attention to detail and creativity to as well as continuing my personal learning journey in a creative and collaborative way.
+I'm excited to join a company delivering innovative projects with intelligent design where I can express my creativity and attention to detail as well as continuing my personal learning journey.

 ## Projects